top of page

 Josh is the co-founder of Cutting-Edge Composers, a concert and weekly web series on broadwayworld.com, created to give exposure to musical theatre’s next generation of songwriters.

-Josh is Missouri's New Coordinator of Musical Theater coming from Oakland University where he led the musical theater program for the past four years and was the 2022 recipient of Oakland University’s Faculty Recognition Award for Excellence in Teaching.
+Josh comes to Missouri State University from Oakland University where he led the musical theater program for the past four years and was the 2022 recipient of Oakland University's Faculty Recognition Award for Excellence in Teaching.

 Slippery Rock University